jennybc/vanNH/README.md

 To do

-  * Handle interception case and award a D
   * take comprehensive look at what's character vs factor
   * take comprehensive look at factor levels for team factors
   * sort out the offline access for Google spreadsheet